talon-one/talon_one.js/docs/IntegrationApi.md

 let opts = {
   'status': "'active'", // String | Filter points based on their status.
   'subledgerId': "subledgerId_example", // String | The ID of the subledger by which we filter the data.
-  'pageSize': 50, // Number | The number of items in this response.
+  'pageSize': 50, // Number | The number of items in the response.
   'skip': 56 // Number | The number of items to skip when paging through large result sets.
 };
 apiInstance.getLoyaltyCardPoints(loyaltyProgramId, loyaltyCardId, opts).then((data) => {